The Observatory Garden (formerly the Lower Garden)

 The Lower Garden from the south in about 1841–43.
 Watercolour painting by Henrietta Smythe. © The Scout Association Heritage Collection (see below)

-The key difference between this picture and the one above is the appearance of the South Dome housing Airy's Altazimuth Telescope.
-It was raised on the walls of Maskelyne's Advanced Building, which itself had been built on the external walls of Flamsteed's Quadrant and Sextant Houses) in 1844.
+The key difference between this picture and the one above is the appearance of the South Dome housing Airy's Altazimuth Telescope which was raised in 1844 on the walls of Maskelyne's Advanced Building (which itself had been built on the external walls of Flamsteed's Sextant House).
 Undated pencil drawing probably by Elizabeth Smith.
 Reproduced under the terms of a Creative Commons Attribution-Non-Commercial 3.0 Unported License (CC BY-NC 3.0) courtesy of Cambridge Digital Library (see below)

 The Lower Garden in about 1893–97.
 From a postcard published by Edmund Düsédau